 Florian Kragulj, PhD

-Florian Kragulj works as a lecturer at the Institute for Information Business.
+Florian Kragulj works as a lecturer at the Institute for Data, Process and Knowledge Management.
 His research and teaching is on knowledge-based management and organizational learning.

 He obtained his PhD in Economics and Social Sciences (with distinction) from the Vienna University of Economics and Business.
 His dissertation was on the impact of explicit knowledge about needs on organizational learning processes.
 He is currently working on his habilitation thesis that builts upon this.